hauke96/master-thesis/evaluation/README.md

 To run the evaluation, I used the CLI to be able to run the whole process using `sudo`.
 This allows the model to set the thread priority to "high" so that the evaluation process runs more or less on its own thread.
+This is optional, the model worls without `sudo` as well.

 ## Build the model

 1. Go into the `HikerModel` folder (the hole process is tailored for this project)
-2. Make sure the hiker has a good step size for the dataset you're using (see `StepSize` in the `Model/Hiker.cs` class)
-3. `dotnet build --configuration Release` (can also be executed from within the IDE)
+2. `dotnet build --configuration Release` (can also be executed from within the IDE)

 ## Run the model